BlackButterfli/group6_project/README.md

 ## Description

 This project is a comprehensive toolkit for genomic sequence analysis and visualization, specifically designed for detecting pathogen islands in unknown novel strains.
-The primary focus is on analyzing genomic data of Yersinia strains to identify the presence of pathogen islands.
+The primary focus is on analyzing genomic data of *Yersinia* bacteria strains to identify the presence of pathogen islands.

 ## Table of Contents